A21 safety package

 • excavating for new electrical ducts to connect new traffic signals.

 To minimise disruption, we’ll work on weeknights only when there are fewer vehicles on the road.
 During the day we will keep the road open as usual.
-We’ll also be pausing work over the Christmas period.
 The next few weeks of closures are currently programmed below:

-• Monday 6 to Wednesday 22 November - full closure of the A21 between Coopers Corner and Northbridge Street roundabout for 12 weeknights - 8pm to 5am.
+• Friday 5 to Tuesday 9 January 2024 - full closure of the A21 between Northbridge Street roundabout and John’s Cross roundabout for 3 weeknights – 8pm to 5am.

 Diversion